MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 16. Select **Overview** in the left-hand navigation pane of the **CA-Office** group window.

-17. In the Overview window, locate **Membership processing status** field**.** Wait and refresh your browser, till the status says **Update complete**.
+17. In the Overview window, locate **Membership processing status** field.
+Wait and refresh your browser, till the status says **Update complete**.
 It may take several minutes, till the change is processed.

 18. Then select **Members** in the left-hand navigation pane and verify in the middle of the page that, **Alex Wilber** is in there, but **Allan Deyoung** has been removed from the group.